peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 - Tuning of multiple models
 - Selecting the best model

 Why there are two similar notebooks?
 I realized that image classification on CPU is a quite time consuming task.
-Therefor I decided to setup an Ubuntu PC with GPU support.
-To not loose all the old results I just copied the notebook and rerun all Jupyter cells.
+Therefore I decided to setup an Ubuntu PC with GPU support.
+To not loose all the old results I've just copied the notebook and rerun all Jupyter notebook cells.
 Because of the increased speed this notebook contains some more experiments to tune the model.

-The model is provided as containerized web service that listens on port 9797.
+For the peer reviewing process you can just follow the steps here in this readme file.
+Everything should work as described in this order.
+This manual is very detailed and provides every single step.
+If you're not a peer reviewer or if you would like to dive deeper, feel free to also inspect the Jupyter notebooks.

 ## Script train.py